pwhybra/slidec/README.md

 However, I found I could get all the functionality I wanted in a single small python script with very little overhead.

+As an exercise, I turned it into a small python package.